DigitalPublishingToolkit/Money-Lab-Reader/docs/4_4-costanzo.md

 2010.](media/Images_Costanzo/image11.jpg)

 ![](media/Images_Costanzo/image12.jpg)

+`Fig. 8: The Society’s distillation on Oxbow Creek up-state New York, 2010.`{.caption}

 The primary cause of all of the rebellions was speculation on war bonds that led to high taxes, which often resulted in foreclosures.
 The